hphelion/documentation/plugins.teamcity.md

 	Security groups - the name of security group which is created in HP management console.
 Port 22 should be opened for agent.

 	Agent Images and Instances - image which should be used for Agent.
 Please check that selected image has Agent pre-installed.
-Currently the “plain-tc-agent” image can be used.
+Currently the &ldquo;plain-tc-agent&rdquo image can be used.

 	Maximum instances count - The maximum number of instances that can be run simultaneously.